 With over 360 million members worldwide, LinkedIn is one of the major social networks (alongside Facebook, Twitter and Google+).
-In fact, for business, it is arguably the social network.
-(Its closest competitors, Viadeo and Xing, lag far behind with around 65 million and 15 million members respectively.)
+In fact, for business, it is arguably the social network (Its closest competitors, Viadeo and Xing, lag far behind with around 65 million and 15 million members respectively).
+Althogh Twitter can also be a great reseource for sales prospecting, too.

 Often, however, LinkedIn is pigeon-holed as simply the place to go to look for your next job.
 Certainly it is used extensively by recruitment consultants the world over to find and approach candidates.
 But to simply look at it this way is to do the network a significant disservice.